myeongsuseong/myeongsuseong.github.io/_pages/events_and_news.md

 {% include base_path %}
 2024
 -----
-* Eunyong, Xiangru, Haoran, and Ruiyu participate in the summer undergraduate research fellowship (SURF) suggested by Dr. Seong in summer 2024.
+* Eunyong Lee, Xiangru Feng, Haoran Xu, and Ruiyu Luo participate in the summer undergraduate research fellowship (SURF) suggested by Dr. Seong in summer 2024.
 Welcome all!

 * Jingxuan Qian joins the Lab to gain a research experience in BSIT on April 2, 2024.
 Welcome aboard Jingxuan!